 In the course of this experimental program, we used a few different formulations to empirically describe the reaction rates for use in our modeling framework.
 In particular, we found that Equation 3.17 was not adequate for fully describing the reaction for a narrow class of silanes that exhibit apparent autocatalytic reactions.
-For nine of these materials in our experimental series, there appeared to be an initial induction period characterized by a slow constant release rate, such that where $m_i$ is an initial production coefficient and $T{ind}$ is the induction time.
+For nine of these materials in our experimental series, there appeared to be an initial induction period characterized by a slow constant release rate:

+$$Q(t) = M_o \frac{m_i}{T{ind}}, \ (t \text{ is } \le T{ind})$$ (Eq.
+3.18)

+where $m_i$ is an initial production coefficient and $T{ind}$ is the induction time.

-$$Q(t) = M_o \frac{m_i}{T{ind}}, \quad (t \text{ is } \le T{ind}), \quad (3.18)$$ constant release described by Equation 3.18 and instead simply use Equation 3.17 with an induction time offset.
-We used this approach for the ERG2012 as well.
+For these materials, the gas evolution starts slowly and then greatly accelerates after the initial induction period, indicating that the reaction is likely autocatalytic.
+For ERG2004, we developed a combined evolution equation from Equations 3.17 and 3.18.
+However, for simplicity in treating the full range of cases treated in ERG2008, we opted to ignore the slow initial constant release described by Equation 3.18 and instead simply use Equation 3.17 with an induction time offset.
+We used this approach for ERG2012 as well.
 For calculations of practical interest, this simplification has no effect on the resulting hazard estimates, since release rates during the induction period are very small when compared with those after the induction period.

-For these materials, the gas evolution starts slowly and then greatly accelerates after the initial induction period, indicating the reaction is likely autocatalytic.
-For the ERG2004, we developed a combined evolution equation from Equations 3.17 and 3.18.
-However, for simplicity in treating the full range of cases treated in the ERG2008, we opted to ignore the slow initial

 A review of the literature on TIHWR chemicals showed that only two water body characteristics seemed likely to influence their reactions in water: acidity and temperature.
 For a few chemicals, the presence of acidity was reported to increase the speed and degree of the reaction.
 However, the characterization of these effects is not well-developed.
 Because of this situation, and the difficulty of obtaining water acidity data for natural water bodies, we do not attempt to account for water acidity variations in the ERG analysis.
 The effect of temperature is substantially stronger than the effect of acidity, however, and it is also simpler to treat in a quantitative fashion.
 The reaction rate of many materials roughly doubles with every 10°C increase in temperature.
 Fortunately, the temperature of natural water bodies is well-characterized by a network of water quality stations and buoys, as discussed in Section 3.2.3.
-The temperature dependence of the primary rate constant $\lambda$ was included in the analysis via the Arrhenius equation, written as where $T_o$ is a reference temperature (20°C for our analyses) and $T_w$ is the water temperature determined by the procedures outlined in Section 3.2.3.
-The chemical-specific constant $\lambda_o$ was determined experimentally.
-In applying this relationship, the rate constant $\lambda$ for a given hypothetical spill was specified by finding $T_w$ on the Julian day of the simulated accident at the nearest WQN or GLB station.
-Then the Arrhenius formula was applied to the rate constant listed as the constant $\lambda_o$ in Table C.1 in Appendix C.
+The dependence of the primary rate constant $\lambda$ on temperature was included in the analysis via the Arrhenius equation:

-$$\lambda = \lambda_o \exp\left[-6610 \left(\frac{1}{T_w} - \frac{1}{T_o}\right)\right],\tag{3.19}$$
+$$\lambda = \lambda_o \exp\left[-6610\left(\frac{1}{T_w} - \frac{1}{T_o}\right)\right]$$ (Eq.
+3.19)